Free Iowa Records: Background Checks, Arrests & More

 In-person requests can be submitted at the address above on weekdays between 8am and 4pm and will be processed immediately for those conducting a criminal history report on themselves.
 If requestors want to conduct a criminal history search on someone else, they will have to leave the request with office staff members.

-Iowa residents can find mugshots through many resources.
-For instance, the Cerro Gordo County Sheriff produces a daily online population report of jail inmates and their mugshots.
+Iowa residents can find mugshots through many resources, particularly sheriff’s offices and local police departments.
+For instance, the Cerro Gordo County Sheriff’s Office produces a daily online population report of jail inmates in the county, including their mugshots.

-The Linn County Sheriff’s Office has a convenient search tool for those in a rush.
+The Linn County Sheriff’s Office has a convenient Incarcerated Individual Search Tool for those in a rush.
 Searchers can simply click on a name to view a mugshot and details about the said inmate including charges, docket numbers, booking date and bond amount.
 (They can also type a name in the “Find” box in the upper right-hand corner.)

 Some sheriff’s offices lack online search features, in which case interested parties can call their local office to obtain a criminal record photo.
 In addition, searchers can type “[county name] mugshots” into any search engine to check for convenient online search tools or locate their city or county jail department.